awslabs/LibMLKEM/spark_ada/README.md

 ```

 ### IDEs and Visual Studio Code

+An IDE is strictly optional.
+No IDE is required to compile the code or reproduce the proofs.

 The best IDE for SPARK is probably Visual Studio Code.
 There is an implementation of the
 [Language Server Protocol for Ada](https://marketplace.visualstudio.com/items?itemName=AdaCore.ada)